cmharlow/metadataQA/README.md

 ```
 $ pip install -r requirements.txt
 ```

-3. now you should be ready to use the scripts.
+Now you should be ready to use the scripts.

 ## Examples